OrchardCMS/OrchardCore/src/docs/guides/run-code-on-startup/index.md

 Now click "Reload" on your second tenant.
 The messages are not printed.
 Why is that?

-That is because tenants are lazy loaded, so when the app starts the event handlers are not called, but instead they are called when the first request arrives for each specific tenant.
+That is because tenants are lazy-loaded, meaning that when the app starts the event handlers are not invoked.
+They are instead called when the first request is processed.

 So what you have to do in order to test your module is just browse to that tenant.
 As soon as you do that you will see the message for that specific tenant printed out.